RitikDutta/BOT-GPT/README.md

 ### note (important)
 - rename the .env_sample to .env and add gemini and openai key to test that on local system
 - add the gemnini(to test the conversational ai) and opeai(for testing word embeddings RAG) key for testing
+- (actually my keys get bloked trying to share that directly as a sample to easily test the application)

 A lightweight prototype of a **conversational AI assistant** built using: